 The best months for Northern Lights Viewing

-Like many experts, I think the best months for viewing the Northern Lights in Alaska are during fall – October and November – and very early spring – March.
+Experts agree that the best months for viewing the Northern Lights in Alaska are during fall – October and November – and very early spring – March.
 These months offer a solid compromise between a great chance to get a very dark sky in reasonable hours and temperatures mere mortals – not just Alaskans – can withstand.